 Let’s talk about custom styles!
 I’m pretty sure you’re familiar with the primary features of styles in Capture One.
-If not, check out this tutorial that covers all the essential topics.

 Today I’ll share my top hints for creating superior styles in Capture One!

 Avoid Image-Dependent Tools

 In my styles, I prefer avoiding image-dependant tools, such as White Balance, Levels, and Exposure.